-- .1 Single conductors shall be stranded copper with type RW90 XLPE insulation unless otherwise noted on the Contract Drawings. - .2 Multi-conductor traffic signal cable shall be 19 conductor IMSA specification 19-1 (stranded copper) unless otherwise noted on the Contract Drawings.
-(REVISED NOVEMBER 2016) - .3 Colour coding and gauges (AWG) shall be as noted on the Contract Drawings. - .4 Shielded detector loop cable shall be 2 conductor No. 16 stranded copper and shall meet California Type B Lead in Cable specifications or IMSA specification 50-2 (1984).
+- .1 All underground wiring that is rated for 40A and higher, wiring shall be aluminum.
+(REVISED NOVEMBER 2019) - .2 Grounding system and connections shall remain copper.
+Bonding conductors will be aluminum if current carrying conductors are aluminum.
+(REVISED NOVEMBER 2019) - .3 All aluminum terminations shall use anti oxidation compound as required by the Canadian Electrical Code.
+(REVISED NOVEMBER 2019) - .4 Contractor to use copper/aluminum rated splice hardware for all connections from aluminum to copper wire.
+(REVISED NOVEMBER 2019) - .5 All other single conductors shall be stranded copper with type RW90 XLPE insulation in street lighting conduit and stranded copper with type RW90 XLPE insulation for conductors of gauge No. 12 and smaller, unless otherwise noted on the Contract Drawings.
+(REVISED NOVEMBER 2019) - .6 Multi-conductor traffic signal cable shall be 19 conductor IMSA specification 19-1 (stranded copper) unless otherwise noted on the Contract Drawings.
+(REVISED NOVEMBER 2019) - .7 Color coding and gauges (AWG) shall be as noted on the Contract Drawings.
+(REVISED NOVEMBER 2019)

+.8 Shielded detector loop cable shall be 2 conductor No. 16 stranded copper and shall meet California Type B Lead in Cable specifications or IMSA specification 50-2 (1984).
+(REVISED NOVEMBER 2019)